← All workflows

 1. 1.
 Upload your company details, cap table, and round parameters

 2. 2.
-AI structures the full term sheet with economic, governance, and investor rights terms
+AI structures the complete term sheet with economic, governance, and investor rights terms

 3. 3.
-Review and customize provisions, valuations, and protective terms
+Review and customize default positions, protective provisions, and binding carveouts

 4. 4.
 Export the finalized term sheet in your preferred format (DOCX, PDF)